fellowship-of-clean-code/nested-sampling/README.md

 # Nested sampling seminar

-See the notes at [this link](http://htmlpreview.github.io/?https://github.com/fellowship-of-clean-code/nested-sampling/blob/main/nested-sampling-seminar.html).
+See the notes for [the original talk](http://htmlpreview.github.io/?https://github.com/fellowship-of-clean-code/nested-sampling/blob/main/nested-sampling-seminar.html), and the ones for [the tutorial at the PRIN meeting].

 To build: